 The adoption of DRUPS is gaining traction in several countries due to their cost-effectiveness

 The >2 MW generator systems segment dominated the global generator market.
 The increased deployment of >2 MW generator systems in mega and large facilities by hyperscale service operators is a major factor for their high revenue share.
-Data center regions, which subject to frequent power outages, are likely to adopt multiple redundant generator systems during the forecast period.
+Data center regions, which subject to frequent outages, are likely to adopt multiple redundant generator systems during the forecast period.
 The adoption of DRUPS is gaining traction in several countries due to their cost-effectiveness.

 The growing demand for redundant components to support mission-critical applications in Tier III facilities is likely to boost the power and cooling infrastructure during the forecast period.
 Many Tier III facilities are built with a flexible design, supporting the installation of tier IV redundant infrastructure.
 Although a majority of facilities across the globe fall under the Tier III category.
-The increase in the rack power density and critical data center applications is to drive many service operators to move to the Tier IV category during the forecast period.
+The increase in the rack power density and critical applications is to drive many service operators to move to the Tier IV category during the forecast period.
 The incorporation of flexible designs is expected to configure up to 2N+1 redundancy.

 The US is witnessing high adoption of lithium-ion UPS, DRUPS, and fuel cells, which is likely to continue during the forecast period